 Metal fillings (amalgams) which release mercury

 Metal colored fillings are about 50% mercury.
-There is a lot of information that indicates that the mercury from the fillings is released and mixed in with your saliva.
-According to the information from the International Academy of Oral Medicine and Toxicology, you swallow this mercury each time you swallow your saliva.
-It takes 25 years for your body to remove half of this mercury absorbed in one day.
+The mercury from the fillings is released into your mouth and mixes with your saliva.
+The International Academy of Oral Medicine and Toxicology states that you swallow this mercury each time you swallow.
+In fact, it takes 25 years for your body to remove half of this mercury absorbed in one day.
 Notably, some forms of chelation will safely remove the mercury.

 Virginia’s well water

-Well water is a wonderful source of minerals.
-Unfortunately, unfiltered well water can also be a major source of heavy metals.
-Take into account the fact that Virginia is a dumping ground for toxic waste from all over the country, you get water that can have many different types of contaminants.
+Well water is a wonderful source of minerals vital to life.
+Unfortunately, unfiltered well water can also be a major source of heavy metals such as mercury.
+Now, think about the fact that Virginia is a dumping ground for toxic waste from all over the country.
+It follows that the water can have many different types of metal contaminants.

 Individual work environments

-Automotive repair workers, welders and painters, for example, tend to have excessive amounts of lead, cadmium, aluminum, and molybdenum.
+Automotive repair workers, welders and painters, for example, tend to have excessive amounts of lead.
+They may also have cadmium, aluminum, and molybdenum.

 Prenatal exposure to cigarettes and metal fillings (amalgams)

-It was once thought that the baby was protected from what the mother may have in her blood.
-Science has now proven that mercury and toxins from cigarettes cross into the baby.
+It was once thought that the baby was protected from the toxins the mother may have in her blood.
+When in fact, science has proven that mercury and toxins from cigarettes cross into the baby.
 The toxins from cigarettes can cause low birth weight while both of these can cause birth defects.
-Since it takes 25 years to get rid of the mercury absorbed in one day.
-In other words, the baby can grow up and grow old before all of the mercury would be removed unless some form of chelation is used.
+It takes 25 years to get rid of the mercury absorbed in one day.
+In other words, the baby can grow up and grow old before all of the mercury would be removed.
+This process can be expedited by chelation.

 Additional Causes of Heavy Metal Poisoning